derek-hobden/git-submodules-demo/README.md

 The parent will automatically update its references to submodules when they change.

-These updates must also bu pushed to github.
+These parent updates should also be pushed to github.

 So remember to push the parent project whenever you update a submodule.